spscatena/Basilica/readme.md

 }
 ```

-Note: since SASS is a transpiler we can use SASS variables - `$beak-two` - for break points.
+Note: since SASS is a transpiler we can use SASS variables - `$break-two` - for break points.

 Perform similar actions for the header.